Key Points

 This tragedy led to increased scrutiny of baseball, with many calling for changes to make the sport safer.

 During the 1980s, advances in technology and manufacturing processes resulted in the development of the Reduced Injury Factor (RIF) baseball by Worth Inc. sporting goods company.
-(SEV Index is the term used by other companies).
+(SEV Index is the term used by MacGregor).

 Many baseball purists will say that RIF and SEV baseballs are sacrilegious since millions of kids and adults play baseball, and the number of injuries is small. [b3] However, it is worthwhile to consider using the RIF or SEV Index baseball in youth baseball leagues to prevent major injuries.